Get the Free Toolkit

 For Employers

-You're building or scaling a second-chance hiring strategy.
+You're building or scaling a fair-chance hiring strategy.
 You need the retention data, the infrastructure framework, and the ROI case to present to leadership.

 For Funders

-You're investing in workforce and reentry outcomes.
+You're investing in workforce and reinvention outcomes.
 You need to know what produces durability — not just activity — and how to structure funding around household stability.

 For Policymakers